Tieqiong/readme/README.rst

 For more information on diffpy.utils please visit the project `web-page <https://diffpy.github.io/>`_ or email Prof. Simon Billinge at sb2896@columbia.edu.

-If you use diffpy.utils in a scientific publication, we would appreciate `citations <>`_.
+If you use diffpy.utils in a scientific publication, we would appreciate `citations <LINK HERE>`_.